 Hirscher gets off sick bed, in contention for GS gold

-The Norwegian produced a brilliant second run under the lights to topple first-leg leader Alexis Pinturault and favorite Marcel Hirscher and win the giant slalom by 0.20 seconds on Friday.

-Hirscher took silver and Pinturault won bronze, 0.42 seconds behind Kristoffersen, who crouched on one knee and clenched his fist in front of the jubilant Norwegian fans after his victory was confirmed.
+Svindal signed off his illustrious career with a silver medal behind Jansrud in the downhill, and said he was leaving behind a strong generation of Norwegian skiing talent.

+Kristoffersen is at the forefront of that — especially now that he has ended his long wait for a medal at a world championship.

-Kristoffersen had finished fourth in his last three races at the world championships — the giant slalom and slalom in 2017 and the slalom in 2015.
+The 24-year-old Kristoffersen had finished fourth in his last three races at the worlds — the giant slalom and slalom in 2017 and the slalom in 2015 — and headed into his second run of the GS in third place behind leader Alexis Pinturault and Hirscher, the favorite and one of skiing’s all-time greats.

+However, Kristoffersen produced an aggressive run under the lights, his speed and flow particularly apparent in the bottom section, to win by 0.20 seconds over Hirscher.
+Pinturault won the bronze medal, 0.42 seconds back.

-“It was about time to get a medal,” said the 24-year-old Kristoffersen.
-“It’s amazing.
-I don’t know what to say.”
+“It was about time to get a medal,” said Kristoffersen, who wasn’t necessarily expecting it to come in GS.

-Kristoffersen’s last win in giant slalom came at Meribel in 2016 and he has been consistently behind Hirscher, the seven-time overall World Cup winner and defending Olympic and world GS champion.
+Kristoffersen’s last win in the discipline came at Meribel in 2015 and he has been consistently behind Hirscher, the seven-time overall World Cup winner and defending Olympic and world GS champion.
+He finished second to Hirscher at last year’s Olympics in Pyeongchang.

+Kristoffersen was without a win in any discipline for a year but said he gained confidence from the course being doused with salt to maintain the snow surface amid unseasonably warm weather.
+The temperature in Are for the first leg was 8 C (46 F).

 “There’s no one that skis on salt as much as Norwegians do,” he said.
 “Even though I haven’t trained on salt in GS in a long, long time, I have it from childhood.”

+“Normally,” Hirscher said, “if you have regular work on those days, you normally tell your boss I’m done for the day.”

-He was 0.08 seconds ahead of Kristoffersen after an error-free first run, but went wide at two gates in the top section of his second run and lost 0.41 seconds in the middle section.
+Yet he managed to be only 0.10 seconds behind Pinturault after an error-free first run, keeping Hirscher on course for a record-tying seventh gold medal at the worlds.
+But he went wide at two gates in the top section of his second run, causing him to lose 0.41 seconds on Kristoffersen in the middle section.

 “Second place is the first loser but Henrik had an amazing day with two great runs,” Hirscher said.
 “Henrik is at the top for such a long time.
 He was more than ready for a world title.”